-- i. the parties to the action file a consent order to that effect; - ii. the court, on its own motion or on the application of any party, so orders; or - iii. none of the parties to the action applies for a trial date within four months after the date on which this rule becomes applicable to the action.
+- a) the parties to the action file a consent order to that effect; - b) the court, on its own motion or on the application of any party, so orders; or - c) none of the parties to the action applies for a trial date within four months after the date on which this rule becomes applicable to the action.

 Each party must also provide and deliver to all parties involved a list, in Form 93, of the documents that are or were in the party's possession, placed in a convenient order with a short description of each document.
 Examinations of Discovery are limited to a maximum of two hours under this rule; however, a party may apply to the court to have this time extended.
 Furthermore, examinations of discovery are to be completed no later than 14 days before the trial date, unless both parties have consented or the court has ordered another date.
-Under Rule 66, trials must be heard without a jury, and trial agendas must filed in Form 137 no later than two before the trial.
-The trial agendas include: days are to c) Expedited Litigation Project - Rule 68
+Under Rule 66, trials must be heard without a jury, and trial agendas must be filed in Form 137 no later than two days before the trial.
+The trial agendas are to include:

-- i. the opening statement by each party; - ii. the examination in chief of each expected witness; - iii. the cross-examination of each expected witness; - iv. the final submission by each party; and - v. any other matter that may affect the length of the trial.
+- a) the opening statement by each party; - b) the examination in chief of each expected witness; - c) the cross-examination of each expected witness; - d) the final submission by each party; and - e) any other matter that may affect the length of the trial.